bahasa-kita/bahasakita-api-doc/Auth-API.md

-# AUTH API DOCUMENTATION VERS
+# AUTH API DOCUMENTATION
-Documentation API to bahasakita speech recognition and NLP service `r total_area`
+Documentation API to bahasakita speech recognition and NLP service.

 #### **Table of Contents**